-From 1 July 2016, the Australian Government is introducing new food labelling.
-Food businesses will begin applying easy to understand labels which will tell you at a glance where your food is grown, produced, made or packed.
-The labels will also tell you what percentage of the ingredients come from Australia.
+On 1 July 2016, the Australian Government introduced new food labelling requirements.
+Food businesses have begun applying easy to understand labels which tell you at a glance where your food is grown, produced, made or packed.
+The labels also tell you what percentage of the ingredients come from Australia.

-The new labels will give you the information you need to quickly and easily make informed decisions about the food you buy for you and your family.
+The new labels give you the information you need to easily make informed decisions about the food you buy.

 New food labels offer a clear choice